cyber-sushi/makima/README.md

 - `LSTICK_SENSITIVITY` and `RSTICK_SENSITIVITY` set the sensitivity of your left and right analog sticks when using them to scroll or move your cursor. _Lower value is higher sensitivity, minimum `"1"`, suggested `"6"`.
 If this is set to `"0"` or if it's not set, cursor movement and scroll will be disabled._
 - `LSTICK_DEADZONE` and `RSTICK_DEADZONE` set how much your analog sticks should be tilted before their inputs are detected. _Particularly useful for older devices that suffer from drifting.
 Use a value between `"0"` and `"128"`._
 - `16_BIT_AXIS` is needed if you're using Xbox controllers and Switch Joy-Cons to properly calibrate the analog stick's sensitivity. _Set to `"true"` if you're using those controllers._
+- `CUSTOM_MODIFIERS` changes the behavior of a key to act as a modifier. _On key-down, it will only act as a modifier without emitting a `KEY` event, on key-up it will emit its own event.
+If some other key is pressed between key-down and key-up, the fake modifier key won't emit its own event on key-up.
+You can list multiple keys to treat as modifiers with the following syntax: `CUSTOM_MODIFIERS = "KEY_A-KEY_BACKSLASH-KEY_GRAVE"`._

 **Note: only the `GRAB_DEVICE` setting is mandatory, everything else can be left out if not needed.**